valentinegu/BasicAuthWS/README.md

   </soapenv:Envelope>
   ```

-For now only Username "user" and password "pass" are allowed :)
+For now users are saved by text file within "users" folder, the content is the password :)

 #### `Install and Run `